-How many times have you drunk a liter of coffee just to stay awake and study for tomorrow’s exam?
+How many times have you drunk a liter (or four cups for that matter) of coffee just to stay awake and study for tomorrow’s exam?
 Probably a couple of times, at least, because every student uses coffee to boost the energy and prepare for a certain exam.
 The bad side of it comes when you drink lots of coffee and then you experience headaches, arrhythmia and high blood pressure.
 Therefore, nature has offered many different alternatives to coffee, which potentially has better effects on your concentration, yet lack the serious and concerning side effects present with coffee.
-Such an herb is called Yerba Mate which became more popular recently as a much effective drink than coffee.
+An excellent example of such an herb is called Yerba Mate which became more popular recently as a much effective drink than coffee.
 This great natural nootropic herb, similar to coffee, is also a natural caffeine source, but the caffeine boost is stable and smooth when compared to coffee, which has much frequent crashes and peaks that promote the caffeine side effects.

 Yerba Mate is most commonly used as a coffee-like nootropic alternative which increases vigilance and alertness, yet offering a positive stress-free mood.
 Different reviews state that it helps an individual to achieve mental clarity for a longer period during work or when studying.
 This plant originates from South America’s subtropical areas such as Brazil, Argentina, Uruguay, Paraguay and Bolivia.
 The drink made from this plant has been used as a nutritional supplement, similar to coffee, and is still used as a drink in many European cultures.
 The taste of this herb is similar to the taste of green tea and it is also available in combination with many flavored extracts, to hide the bitter taste of flavonoids which this plant is full of.
 Yerba Mate consists of various nutrients such as selenium, magnesium, inositol, vitamins A, B1, B2, B3, B5, C, E, fatty acids and a complex of antioxidants, ready to boost your immune system and maintain your health.